January 17, 2024

 Panagora supported the design and implementation of interactive phone messages through the Viamo platform to promote HIV testing and adherence to antiretroviral therapy (ART) including keeping clinic appointments, picking up medication, and nutrition education.
 Clients could choose their preferred language for the messages – English, Luo (Acholi), or Kiswahili – the region’s three most spoken languages.
 The subsequent evaluation of this intervention found almost half of the respondents (49 percent) said that the messages motivated them to take their medicine on time and 23 percent said that they took their partner/family members for an HIV test as a result of listening to the phone messages.

-To help prevent HIV transmission, the activity developed and provided materials to peer counselors and health workers to reach young people, commercial sex workers, and intravenous drug users with education and resources on PreP.
+To help prevent HIV transmission, the project team developed and provided materials to peer counselors and health workers to reach young people, commercial sex workers, and intravenous drug users with education and resources on PreP.
 Health care providers were trained on identification and referral of clients for PrEP, and identification of victims of gender-based violence for support service referral.
-This contributed to more than 6,368 individuals adopting PrEP between 2018 and 2021.
+This contributed to more than 6,368 individuals starting PrEP between 2018 and 2021.

 A Curated Approach for Key Populations